arangodb-helper/arangodb/README.md

 To create a cluster that uses encrypted connections, you can use an existing server key file (.pem format) or let the starter create one for you.

-To use an existing server key file use the `--ssl.key-path` option like this:
+To use an existing server key file use the `--ssl.keyfile` option like this:

 ```
-arangodb --ssl.key-path=myServer.pem
+arangodb --ssl.keyfile=myServer.pem
 ```

 Go to the [SSL manual](https://docs.arangodb.com/3.1/Manual/Administration/Configuration/SSL.html) for more